Plan Your Experience

 Please do not talk, whisper, eat or drink during the concert as it may prevent those sitting around you from enjoying the evening.
 When in doubt, avoid doing anything that will make anyone take his or her attention away from the performers.

-Children are welcome at our concerts when in your estimation they are able to be attentive and enjoy the experience.
-In order to comply with regulations, all in attendance must have a ticket and seat to attend a performance.
+Children are welcome at our concerts when, in your estimation, they are able to be attentive and enjoy the experience.
+In order to comply with regulations, all in audience members must have a ticket and seat to attend a performance.

 The Mansfield Theater is in compliance with the American with Disabilities Act (ADA).

 Patrons with disabilities who visit the Mansfield Theater are offered the same opportunity to participate in and benefit from the services, activities, and goods offered to all other patrons.